 This pathway to avoidance is also evident in the laboratory experiments of Andreoni and Rao (2011).
-They asked subjects to play Dictator Games with controlled degrees of communication.
+They asked subjects to play dictator games with controlled degrees of communication.
 When "receivers" could ask "allocators" for a share of the pie but dictators could not respond, the receivers tended to get what they asked for.
-By contrast, when dictators could explain what they chose, and receivers were kept silent, dictators nearly always gave nothing and offered an apology.
-However, in a condition designed to heighten empathy, the experiment required all players to make decisions as recipients (and ask) and as dictators (and explain), but were told that their true roles would be assigned randomly after both decisions were made.
-Putting oneself in the other's shoes causes the empathy-inducing ask to completely erase the effects of the would-be apologetic explanation.
+By contrast, when dictators could explain what they chose and receivers were kept silent, dictators nearly always gave nothing and offered an apology.
+However, in a condition designed to heighten empathy, the experiment required all players to make decisions as recipients (and ask) and as dictators (and explain) but were told that their true roles would be assigned randomly after both decisions were made.
+Putting oneself in the other's shoes causes the empathyinducing ask to completely erase the effects of the would-be apologetic explanation.
 Having thought of what they themselves would ask for, dictators were far more generous, and the messages were more likely to center around fairness.
 Taken together, this experiment indicates that verbal requests engage empathy but that people take steps to avoid thinking about what others would request if given a chance.
 When they are forced to consider requests, either explicitly through communication or implicitly by delaying the assignment of roles, giving goes up dramatically.

-What if someone with high "empathic vulnerability" were to pass a silent solicitation by a Red Kettle bell-ringer?
-Would they have the strength or willpower to resist if they stopped and chatted with the solicitor about the Salvation Army?
+What if someone with high "empathic vulnerability" were to pass a silent solicitation by a Red Kettle bell ringer?
+Would he have the strength or willpower to resist if he stopped and chatted with the solicitor about the Salvation Army?
 Perhaps not.
-Instead, like Michel's child subjects, they can turn their gaze, look straight ahead and walk on by.
+Instead, like Mischel's child subjects, he can turn his gaze, look straight ahead, and walk on by.
 However, when the solicitor is making a verbal request and attempting eye contact, this strategy of avoidance is defeated by the social norm of acknowledging a request, leaving only three options: pass and give, pass and feel guilty, or use another door.21 The evidence indicates that some subjects opt for another door while others are induced to give.

-5.3 An Extension: The Cost of Avoidance
+C. An Extension: The Cost of Avoidance

 Is avoidance in this context sensitive to changing the cost of eliminating contact with the solicitor?
 In our experiment, people avoid more when there are more escape routes, but the costs of doing so were roughly constant across days and conditions.
-A recent replication of our protocol, Trachtman et al. (2015), provides both a robustness check of our primary finding and evidence on cost responsiveness.
+A recent replication of our protocol (Trachtman et al. 2015) provides both a robustness check of our primary finding and evidence on cost responsiveness.
 Trachtman et al. ran their experiment at a large supermarket in Anchorage, Alaska.
-The supermarket had only two doors and the researchers used two conditions to study sorting: treatment, in which a solicitor was positioned at one of the doors and made a verbal request to
+The supermarket had only two doors, and the researchers used two conditions to study sorting: treatment, in which a solicitor was positioned at one of the doors and made a verbal request to shoppers, and control, in which there was no solicitation.
+Another important difference is that instead of using the well-known Salvation Army, the researchers raised money for a far lesser-known group, the Polycistic Kidney Disease Foundation, by selling awareness buttons for \$1.
+Finally, solicitors were male instead of female.

-21Psychologists have also shown that eye contact alone is a powerful stimulus to helping, as initially shown by Ellsworth and Langer (1976).
+21 Psychologists have also shown that eye contact alone is a powerful stimulus to helping, as initially shown by Ellsworth and Langer (1976).
 Thus we view the "verbal request" as a combination of both the actual call to action to give and eye contact.
 Future work could determine if eye contact alone is sufficient to generate an increase in giving.
 It would be highly unlikely to generate as much avoidance, as it is not as noticeable as verbal requests.